 Someone got wise to this and created a lid with a small crescent shape on one edge, with a notch on either side so that you could rip a semi-circle shaped hole in your cup.
 It was messy, but it was easier than ripping a random shape which could result in coffee dribbling out the sides and down your white shirt.
 Because you are always wearing white when you spill on yourself.
 At some point, these lids became the only ones the companies bought, because they are the lids that customers wanted.

 So yes, if you can imagine, coffee cup lids became a niche market.
 Over the years, the cups have developed, so that now we have lids with a push button on top.
 Or you get a lid with a regular sippy hole in the top and a stopper to keep your beverage inside the cup.
 Super handy.
-As you can see, what started as one person solving a problem, became more people adapting that solution into what we have today.
-Niches change!
+And now there are websites dedicated to advertising new and interesting ways to tote your hot beverages around.

 What began as one person solving one problem, became an industry of many people finding new ways to solve this problem, as well as employment for many, many people.

-People have probably been telling you your whole life that you are so good at…something.
+People have probably been telling you your whole life that you are so good at something.
 Teaching…fixing…training…creating…painting…something.
 And you are good at it because you have an affinity; an innate ability to think about and discuss this subject.
 That is your niche.

-Whether you want to earn money on your website as an affiliate marketer, or if you just want to share what you know because your only interest is sharing and helping, you can start a blog.
-There are free sub-domain websites that can be set up in a few minutes.
-Or you can do everything yourself and have full control.
+Whether you want to earn money on your website as an affiliate marketer, or if you just want to share and help, you can start a blog.